bio-phys/capriqorn/doc/index.rst

 | Jürgen Köfinger and Gerhard Hummer
 | Phys.
 Rev. E 87, 052712 (2013)

-For your convenience, we provide the citation in :download:`bibtex <./citations/PhysRevE.87.052712.bibtex>` format and :download:`endnote  <./citations/PhysRevE.87.052712.ris>` format.
+For your convenience, we provide citations in :download:`bibtex <./citations/PhysRevE.87.052712.bibtex>` format and :download:`endnote  <./citations/PhysRevE.87.052712.ris>` format.

 Additionally, a novel method for **non-spherical observation volumes** using **virtual particles** has been implemented (manuscript in preparation).